 Louisville Sitter Services

-As of 6:30 pm, our Sproutlings Pediatric Day Care & Preschool will temporarily close.
-This includes both the typical and medically fragile services.
-Our sitter service is expanding to include more ages and days.
-Starting Saturday, our sitter services will move from Clay Hall to Sproutlings.
-Services will be provided for infant children to age 12.
+Sitter services will be provided for an employees infant children to age 12.
 It is available seven days a week from 6:30 am to 6:30 pm for employees who need assistance during their working hours.
 Meals and snacks will be provided.
-To enroll, or for more information, contact Lauren Sharp at firstname.lastname@example.org or 502.340.2385.
+To enroll, or for more information, contact Lauren Sharp at email@example.com or 502.340.2385.
 If you have other child care needs outside of what we are currently offering, please contact us to discuss options.

 Shelbyville Sitter List

 Masonic Home Shelbyville employees who need child care assistance should ask their managers for a sitter resource list that has been created for their community.

 Providing free meals during your work hours is just one of the ways we can say thank you for your hard work and commitment.
 Each community will be setting up a process for providing meals to employees during their work hours.
 Please check with your manager for details on how this will be handled in your community.

 Staff members are asked not to leave the campus during their work hours unless it is due to a doctor’s appointment.
 It is your responsibility to alert your manager to any appointments, and you will be required to provide a doctor’s note prior to returning to work.

 If you are in need of food or household items, please let your manager know or call our COVID-19 Compliance Hotline at 502.340.2390.
 Masonic will make any groceries, paper products and other necessities to employees, if we have them.
 Your request will be confidential.